JFrye2Fly/Incident-Response-Remote-Code-Execution-in-Splunk-Enterprise/README.md

 ## Body
-### When examining the traffic fro the Source IP to the Destination IP there is one observable network interaction
+### When examining the traffic from the Source IP to the Destination IP there is one observable network interaction
 <br>

 xxxhttp://18.219.80.54:8000/en-US/splunkd/__upload/indexing/preview?output_mode=json&props.NO_BINARY_CHECK=1&input.path=shell.xslxxx